Golden State Killer's victims look to heal after suspect's capture

 McNamara died in her sleep in 2016, and the book was finished with the help of her husband, the actor and comedian Patton Oswalt.

-"She always said, 'I don't care about credit.
-I want to know that he's in jail,'" Oswalt said Wednesday on "Late Night with Seth Meyers."
+"She always said: 'I don't care about credit.
+I want to know that he's in jail,'" Oswalt said Wednesday on NBC's "Late Night with Seth Meyers."

-"And now he's caught ... and it feels like this thing that she wanted so badly is now done."
+"And now he's caught," Oswalt said, "and it feels like this thing that she wanted so badly is now done."